Mushroom Group: History

 Michael Gudinski's son Matt got his start in the family business in 2002 with the launch of his Illusive Sounds label imprint and touring company at the age of 18.
 Illusive's label has distributed Bliss N Eso, Owl Eyes, Clubfeet, Stonefield, Diafrix and Lowrider, while their touring division has brought out AlunaGeorge, Bruno Mars and Mark Ronson to name just a few.
 The year afterwards, Ivy League Records (home to Cloud Control, The Rubens, Josh Pyke and Alpine) joined the fold.

 2006 saw the opening of an international label arm, Liberator Music, with a roster that includes Phoenix, Bloc Party, Dizzee Rascal, Tiesto, Local Natives and Chvrches.

 In 2010, party promoter I Oh You launched his I Oh You record label through Mushroom.
 Some of the inaugural label signees were Bleeding Knees Club, DZ Deathrays and Snakataktal.
 In the same year, Matt Gudinski and booking agent Brett Murrihy formed a third Group booking agency called Artist Voice.
 Shortly afterwards, Mushroom launched another merchandise arm named Drawing Board, which provided creative services for artists.

 In 2012, Michael Gudinski was honoured by his home city of Melbourne and named Melburnian of the Year for Mushroom's contribution to the local music scene.
 In the same year he was also listed in the #1 position in the AMID Power 50, a list of the top 50 most influential people in the Australian music industry.

 In 2013, Mushroom Group celebrated its 40th anniversary with an event at Thousand Pound Bend featuring performances by Alt-J, British India, City Calm Down, Clubfeet, Owl Eyes, Snakadaktal, The Rubens, Vance Joy, and World's End Press.
 At the party, Matt Gudinski was announced as the new Executive Director of the Group alongside his father and CEO Michael.

 In the same year, Mushroom acquired the Australian distribution rights for PIAS Entertainment Group and Intellitix technology.
 The year was capped off by the announcement that Future Entertainment joined Mushroom, which makes it currently the largest 100% Australian owned festival entity by virtue of ticket sales.

 In March 2017, Mushroom Group appointed Chris Maund as Chief Operating Officer for its labels and publishing divisions.
 In July 2017, Mushroom Group launched Mushroom Creative House.
+The 100s + 1000s label was launched in May 2020, followed by Reclusive Records the month after.

-In 2021, Michael Gudinski died at his home in Melbourne, at the age of 68.
+In March 2021, Michael Gudinski died at his home in Melbourne, at the age of 68.
+The following month, Matt Gudinksi assumed the role of CEO of Mushroom Group.

+In July 2023, Mushroom Group launched Mushroom Booking Agency.
+As part of a major restructure of Mushroom Group, the company's recording, publishing and neighbouring rights functions were merged into a new division called Mushroom Music in July 2024.
+The labels Liberation Records, Ivy League Records, Bloodlines, Liberator Music, Soothsayer and 100s + 1000s were consolidated into Mushroom Music.
+Mushroom Connect, a talent management and partnerships agency, was also launched that month.